airpair/push-notifications-using-ionic-framework/post.md

 ```

 After getting user data, we send it to the server.
+Check [this](http://blog.pluralsight.com/angularjs-step-by-step-services) article by [Jim Cooper](http://blog.pluralsight.com/author/jimcooperps) to understand why we shouldn't do this in Controller.
 Let's create Service.

 ```javascript,linenums=true
 /**